coatl-dev/formulae.coatl.dev/README.md

 [coatl.dev Formulae](https://formulae.coatl.dev) is an online package browser for [coatl-dev's Homebrew tap](https://github.com/coatl-dev/homebrew-coatl-dev/).

-It displays all packages in the [coatl-dev/homebrew-coatl-dev](https://github.com/coatl-dev/homebrew-coatl-dev/) and [Homebrew/homebrew-core](https://github.com/Homebrew/homebrew-core) taps.
+It displays all packages in the [coatl-dev/homebrew-coatl-dev](https://github.com/coatl-dev/homebrew-coatl-dev/) tap and some referenced packages in the [Homebrew/homebrew-core](https://github.com/Homebrew/homebrew-core) tap.

 ## Usage
 Open <https://formulae.coatl.dev/> in your web browser.